rschristopher/ischristtrue.com/src/who-is-christ.md

-"Life in Christ means joining Him and His angels as He defeats His demonic enemies" ~ Lord of Spirits, by Fr.
+"Life in Christ means joining Him and His angels as He defeats His demonic enemies" ~ The Lord of Spirits, by Fr.
 Andrew Stephen Damick

 ## Temptations